ptaday/LIRR-Simulator/README.md

 Follow the on-screen prompts to provide input for passenger probabilities, train schedule, and other simulation parameters.

 The simulation will calculate the average wait time for first and second-class passengers at each station and display the number of passengers served.

+Keep in my mind to create a package name and include the package name in all the classes.

 ## Required Classes
 ### Passenger